-As noted above, the net reduction between the returned and adjusted roll is similar to previous years (with the exception of two properties with significant adjustments in 2016 that created an anomaly).
-Although the net change is relatively minor, there is a significant shift from the Residential tax class to the Farmland tax class of approximately \$7.6 million in assessed value.
-These changes are a result of MPAC receiving the appropriate documentation to move these properties to the Farmland tax class.
+As noted above, the net reduction between the returned and adjusted roll is similar to previous years Although the net change is relatively minor, there is a significant shift from the Residential tax class to the Farmland tax class of approximately \$18.8 million in assessed value.
+These changes are a result of MPAC receiving the appropriate documentation to move these properties to the Farmland tax class (the majority of these properties were previously farm properties that had reverted to residential due to a change in circumstances and required approval by Ontario Ministry of Agriculture, Food and Rural Affairs to qualify as farm properties again).
 As the Farmland tax class is taxed at 25% of the Residential tax class, this represents a loss in County tax revenues that requires a tax rate increase in all other classes.
-Based on the revised assessment and proposed tax ratios in each property tax class, the effective assessment reduction is approximately \$9.0 million or 0.13% of the original returned assessment.
-This assessment change alone, in the absence of any further tax policy changes, will increase the overall 2019 tax impact on all tax classes.
+Based on the revised assessment and proposed tax ratios in each property tax class, the effective assessment reduction is approximately \$20.2 million or 0.26% of the original returned assessment.
+This assessment change alone, in the absence of any further tax policy changes, will increase the overall 2020 tax impact on all tax classes.

-As the County has actively made as many changes to the assessment roll as possible each year prior to issuing final tax bills, the approved 2019 Tax Supported Budget for in-year assessment changes is reflective of our historical experience related to these tax adjustments.
+As the County has actively made as many changes to the assessment roll as possible each year prior to issuing final tax bills, the approved 2020 Tax Supported Budget for in-year assessment changes is reflective of our historical experience related to these tax adjustments.
 If these changes are not reflected on the final tax billing, they would have to be reflected as in-year tax reductions to the applicable properties.
-It is, therefore, recommended to include all assessment changes up to May 6, 2019 as has been the practice in past years.
+This would result in an additional \$200,000 required against the budget for taxation adjustments and write offs.
+It is, therefore, recommended to include all assessment changes up to May 1, 2020 as has been the practice in past years.